boldbi/bold-bi-docs/docs/multi-tenancy/site-administration/look-and-feel-settings/theme/custom-theme-viewer/index.md

 }

 ```
-For example, here customized the color in the banner variable,
+For example, we customized the color in the banner variable.

 ```css3